-This blog post is part of a comprehensive article series designed to help small business owners succeed online.
+This blog post is part of an article series designed to help business owners and non-technical users grow and succeed online using the WordPress platform.

-In this article, we present some WordPress statistics that will help you understand why millions of businesses around the world choose WordPress to power their websites and blogs and what kind of people and businesses use WordPress today.
+In this article, we present some impressive WordPress usage facts and figures that will help you understand why millions of businesses around the world choose WordPress and what kind of businesses and people are using WordPress today.

 - WordPress started in 2003.

-- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress website.
+- 22 out of every one hundred new domains registered in the U.S. are for installing a new WordPress website or blog.

-- There are well over 60 million installations of WordPress.
+- There are well over sixty million installations of WordPress.
 This number grows everyday.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites around the world are driven by WordPress.